Preacher Recap: Grandmommy Dearest

 preacher

 In many ways, it feels like the entirety of Preacher has been leading up to this.
-The Southern Gothic aesthetic, the inescapability of its characters’ pasts, the comic book outrageousness and irreverence — all of it culminates in Jesse’s return to Angelville.
+The southern gothic aesthetic, the inescapability of its characters’ pasts, the comic-book outrageousness and irreverence — all of it culminates in Jesse’s return to Angelville.

 The last time we saw our heroes, Tulip was dead, and the ribbing between Jesse and Cassidy had soured into outright animosity.
 As we dive into season three, we’re picking up right where we left off, with Jesse returning to his grandmother’s plantation to plead for her to bring Tulip back to life — but not before a quick flashback to let us know exactly what we’re going to be dealing with.

 Gran’ma is not to be fucked with.
-If the fact that she’s played by living legend Betty Buckley wasn’t enough to clue you in (and if you’re not familiar with the comics the show is based on, Gran’ma’s ascendancy there as one of the best comic book villains of all time), her pitch-black introduction ought to do the trick.
+If the fact that she’s played by living legend Betty Buckley wasn’t enough to clue you in (and if you’re not familiar with the comics the show is based on, Gran’ma’s ascendancy there as one of the best comic-book villains of all time), her pitch-black introduction ought to do the trick.

 I mean this literally and metaphorically: Gran’ma is first seen wreathed in black fabric and shadows, and as the flashback unspools, she asserts herself as somehow even more frightening than the Killer of Saints.
 She’s a well-known witch, and what she might lack in physical brawn, she makes up for in sheer iron will (she cuts open her own daughter’s stomach to retrieve a picture of an infant Jesse and his father), and her henchmen Jody and TC.
 So when Jesse rolls up with Tulip’s body, it should come as no surprise that Gran’ma is completely unfazed.
 Sure, she’ll bring Tulip back, but not for nothing.
 Before they get started, she has Jesse cut open his palm and give her his blood.

 Tulip, meanwhile, is stuck in purgatory.
-In Preacher land, the waiting room between life and the afterlife looks something like a black box theater and a sitcom set rolled into one.
+In Preacher land, the waiting room between life and the afterlife looks something like a black-box theater and a sitcom set rolled into one.
 Tulip sits in a room seemingly suspended in the middle of an endless darkness, watching her young self relive events from her life that seem to have been put through an I Love Lucy blender.
 Character entrances are met with applause, and all dialogue — except for Tulip’s — is delivered in an exaggerated style.
 It’s one of Preacher’s stranger sidebars, but effective as a way of making a point about rose-tinted glasses in a sequence that’s mostly made up of grays and blacks.

 As Tulip watches, her younger self relives her father’s release from prison, and his short-lived attempt at staying on the straight and narrow before causing the kind of trouble that brings the cops right back to his doorstep.
 The more difficult it becomes to suppress her emotions, the more she involves herself in the scene, beginning to interject on behalf of her father, and ultimately taking up a gun to stand with him against the approaching police.